TommyMart/Data_Visualisation_API/readme.md

 If you would like to start a fresh app database, with no pre seeded data, please create the tables but do not seed them before continuing.

 To test all the endpoint routes in [Insomnia](https://insomnia.rest/), please download the JSON file - Insomnia_routes.json in the root directory and import the file into the Insomnia UI.

+Due to `@jwt_required()` on all routes besides registering and login, if a user is deleted, they will not be able to query the database.
+Please remember to not delete the user account that you are signed in with if you wish to perform more queries when testing.

 ---